lllyasviel/lllyasviel.github.io/README.md

 ![image](https://user-images.githubusercontent.com/19834515/30781636-81939cf0-a155-11e7-8f5f-b023cff12ad4.png)

 When we move our mouse to the reference image, the cursor will becomes a cross.
-In fact, the reference image is a color picked and you can select any color in it.
+In fact, the reference image is a color picker and you can select any color in it.
 Now we select the skin color on the face.
 A tiny square is left to the reference image and the selected color will be shown here.
 In the screenshot above, the skin color is selected and the selected color is shown on the tiny square.

 ![image](https://user-images.githubusercontent.com/19834515/30781698-5bf1aec8-a156-11e7-9ee5-01ada5f5b7b4.png)